-If the rgma.servicetool.activate parameter is set to false, then the servicetool daemon is not started and no service publishing occurs.
-This can be used on gLite nodes in case R-GMA Server is not used.
-It is possible to prevent individual services from being published by setting the rgma.servicetool.enable parameter to false in the service instance.
+If the rgma.servicetool.activate parameter is set to false, the servicetool daemon is not started and no service publishing occurs.
+This can be used on gLite nodes in case the R-GMA Server is not used.

+It is also possible to prevent individual services from being published by setting the rgma.servicetool.enable parameter to false in the service instance.

-- 4. Configure the R-GMA serviceool and the service specific configuration values of the R-GMA servicetool (of each service that you want to publish via the R-GMA servicetool) and start the R-GMA servicetool.
+4. Configure the R-GMA servietool and the service specific configuration values of the R-GMA servicetool (of each service that you want to publish via the R-GMA servicetool) and start the R-GMA servicetool.
 The steps to configure and start the R-GMA servicetool are different depending on if you want to publish a gLite or non-gLite service to R-GMA:

-- a) Publishing a gLite service
+a) Publishing a gLite service

-- I. Configuring the servicetool:
+I. Configuring the servicetool:

-You will find the necessary configuration parameters in the configuration file of the service (e.g. for the single catalog in the file glite-data-singlecatalog.cfg.xml) as separate <instance> parameter lists.
+You will find the necessary configuration parameters in the configuration file of the service (e.g. for the single catalog in the file glite-data-single-catalog.cfg.xml) as separate <instance service=rgma-servicetool> parameter lists.

 In order to configure the service to publish its information and state via the R-GMA servicetool, you have to modify for each of these 'instance parameter list' the parameters.
-Table 7 shows the list of parameters for each service that you have to set accordingly.
+Table 7 shows the list of parameters for each service that you can/have to set accordingly.

-You do not need to run the configuration script as this is done automatically by the configuration script of the deployment module that contains the corresponding services.
+You do not need to run the configuration script of the R-GMA servicetool as this is done automatically by the configuration script of the deployment module that contains the corresponding services.